SylviaOne/Repo-hub/README.md

-## How do you organize a space party?
-You planet.
+## What did the fish say when it swam into a wall?
+Damn!